ashnashah123/eau2/report/report.md

 ### Milestone 4:
 We refactored a lot of code for this milestone.
 We cleaned up our array classes as well as columns.
 Our columns now hold keys which point to chunks of data, which are our newly refactored Array classes.
 This helped us with the "distributed" portion of the assignment.
 We also did this so that the DataFrame API would not have to change too much because the column classes took care of the interfacing with the KVStore.
 We added all the classes given to us for the WordCounter example.

+### Milestone 5:
+We did not change very much in this layer, but as we were writing code for our Column classes, we noticed that we should refactor these classes, as we started having a lot of repeated code.
+Due to time constraints and wanting to move forward with functionality, we did not refactor the columns yet, but plan to in the upcoming week.

 ## Level 3 implementation:
 Because Level 3 is the layer where the user writes code that sits on top of the first two players, Level 3 is mostly use cases, which can be seen in the section below.